 Well, remember yesterday, when I wrote about the exciting news of a Bristol academic cracking the code to the Oddest Book in the World…?

 “I experienced a series of ‘eureka’ moments whilst deciphering the code, followed by a sense of disbelief and excitement when I realised the magnitude of the achievement…”

-Written by a philosopher, a mystic, a coven of witches, or a muddle of martians?
+The Oddest Book in the World: Was this undecipherable, beautiful book written by a philosopher, a mystic, a coven of witches, or a muddle of martians?
 We may never know…

 Stories by celebrated authors that will not be read for a hundred years.